Determinant/salticidae/README.rst

   relies on libevent and libcrypo (OpenSSL, for SHA256 purpose).

 - Clarity.
-With moderate use of C++ template and new features, the vast majority of the code is self-documented.
+With moderate use of C++ template and new features, the vast majority of the code is self-documenting.

 - Layered design.
 You can use network abstraction from the lowest socket connection level to the highest P2P network level.

 - Performance.
-The implementation strives to incur very little in processing network I/O, and avoid unnecessary memory copies thanks to the move semantics.
+The implementation strives to incur very little overhead in processing network I/O, and avoid unnecessary memory copies thanks to the move semantics.

 - Utilities.
-The libray also provies with some useful gadgets, such as command line parser, libevent abstraction, etc.
+The library also provides with some useful gadgets, such as command-line parser, libevent abstraction, etc.

 Dependencies
 ------------